Home

 In late October 2018, Samourai Wallet developers announced that some of their users were under dusting attacks.
 The company sent out a tweet warning users about the attacks and explaining how they could protect themselves.
 Their team implemented a real-time alert for dust tracking as well as a "Do Not Spend" feature that lets users mark suspicious funds, so these are not included in future transactions.

-Dusting attacks on the Binance Chain (BC)
+Dusting Attacks on the BNB Chain

-Bitcoin pseudonymity
+Bitcoin Pseudonymity

 Since Bitcoin is open and decentralized, anyone can set up a wallet and join the network without providing any personal information.
 Although all Bitcoin transactions are public and visible, it's not always easy to find the identity behind each address or transaction.
 This is what makes Bitcoin somewhat anonymous – but not completely.